 Thanks for stopping by!
 I’m Haemi, a formally trained culinary professional and the writer and photographer behind Borderless Comfort.
 I love trying new variations on traditional comfort foods from all over the world, and sharing them with other food lovers.

 I have had a life-long love of food, beginning in my native Japan, and later during my years of front-of-house experience in New York City restaurants.
-Taken together, this made a career in the culinary arts inevitable and led to my formal training and graduation from culinary school.
+Taken together, this made my career in the culinary arts inevitable and led to my formal training and graduation from culinary school.

 After graduation from the Culinary Arts Institute (CAI) of New Jersey, in the Eastern United States, I started working under French-trained Chef Neamet Elsayed at The Little Grocery in Hoboken, NJ (in the NYC metro area).

 Upon moving to the San Francisco Bay Area I started to explore the San Francisco and East Bay restaurant scenes and got to work with numerous, talented culinary professionals.
 I held a position at Central Kitchen / Salumeria.